Elena Giroli: Managing A Community And Handling Changes In A Pandemic Era

-To highlight these changes and shifts in the coworking community specifically, we have Caterina Maiolini, Community and Partnerships Manager of SALTO Systems and Elena Giroli, Change and Communications Manager of Creative Works, who will also give insight on how they have been handling these shifts and changes.
+For this episode, we have Caterina Maiolini, Community and Partnerships Manager of SALTO Systems talking with Elena Giroli, Change and Communications Manager of Creative Works.